Think you can't afford the American dream?

 One requirement of the program is that once a family gets a house, it must live there for five years.
 If the owner moves before the end of the five-year period, the house reverts to the city.
 That's what happened with the home on Adrian Avenue.

 To be eligible for this home, people must be first-time home buyers and their income cannot exceed 80 percent of the area's median income.
-For a family of four, that amount would be $40,950.

 TO LEARN MORE